 TOWNSEND -- Where others took the day off from school or work, scores of students and local residents marked the Martin Luther King Jr. holiday on Jan.
 21 by taking part in a first-of-its-kind event dedicated to doing things for others.

 Held at the North Middlesex Regional High School and inspired by similar activities around the country, the Martin Luther King Jr. Day of Service was organized and conducted for the most part by students who hoped it would become an annual tradition in town.

 "I think that a lot of kids would like to stay home and sleep in," said Marina Scheid, one of the student coordinators of the holiday event.
 "But a lot of other students want to help out.
 I think it varies with each student.

 "We're incorporating the community in school on projects that directly benefit the community," continued Scheid.
 "The point is what Martin Luther King said: 'What are you doing for others?'"

 Aimed at getting all members in the community to work together on various projects that help others, the MLK Day event was broken into two morning and afternoon sessions with separate groups working on such things as making fleece blankets for local veterans, making bird feeders for use in conservation areas, writing letters to soldiers, painting murals to help spread Martin Luther King's message, community gardening, and making brown sugar soap for those living in local shelters.

-Other activities included food and book drives as well as an award
+Other activities included food and book drives as well as an award program for local volunteers.

 Direct inspiration for Townsend's first MLK Day event came from language teacher Ray Kane, the district's service learning coordinator.